aryanchandrakar/Step-ca/README.md

 Currently,  the status quo method for setting up secure ssh connections is by importing your public key to the server or downloading a private key of the server for initial access.
 However, even though communication is secure in this method, the management of users is complicated especially when you have multiple users.
 For example, one needs to make sure that if someone leaves your company, their access is revoked.
 Hence, we need a better alternative to solve this access management problem.

 ## Scenario
+Access to the empolyee was provided by the admin by sharing the key via a file.
+The employee was recently fired, he access the server messes up with it.
+You have taken it upon yourself to secure the same, using step-ca, Let's go with it!

 ## Machines
 | Name            | Operating System | IP Address | Credentials     |